 - Spray Paint for hardware

 Step 1: First, you’ll want to clean whatever you’re painting.
-Mix a very small amount of Murphy Wood Cleaner with warm water and dampened your microfiber cloth with the mixture.
+Mix a very small amount of Murphy Wood Cleaner with warm water and dampen your microfiber cloth with the mixture.
 Wipe down the whole piece and you’ll want to give it time to fully dry.
 Now, I did not sand down my hutch at all because the particular paint I used doesn’t require it, but a light sand will help the paint to better adhere.

 Step 2: Lay down your drop cloth to protect your floors and remove any hardware, doors, or drawers.
 My cabinet had a door I removed to make it easier to paint.
 I got all my painting materials from Lowes, who were also super helpful with helping me select the right paint.
 Per their recommendation, I went with Valspar Satin Cabinet & Furniture Paint Enamel and asked for it to be color matched to Tricorn Black.
 They can color match it to whatever you’d like!
 It’s supposed to be super durable against stains and scratches and requires little to no prep.

 Step 3: I started with the inside of the cabinet first, and I’m glad I did because it was the most time consuming (and most forgiving if I slipped up lol).
 I used my angled brush, dipped it in the tray of paint, and painted all the inside edges first.
 Then, I’d go in with my foam roller and paint the shelves, back, and insides of each tier.
-I pretty much repeated this for the outside as well, using my brush to outline the edges and filling in with my roller.
+I pretty much repeated this for the outside as well, using my brush to outline the edges, filling in with my roller.
 My hutch/cabinet (whatever you wanna call it) has some intricate detailing on the front and legs, so I would use my brush on these areas and go light on paint.

-+PRO TIP: Try to use your roller as much as possible to avoid and brush marks.
++PRO TIP: Try to use your roller as much as possible to avoid any brush marks.
 Also, less is more!
 To avoid dripping, make sure you use a light to moderate amount of paint.

 Step 4: After you get your first coat done, let it dry a few hours (I think I waited 3), and go in with your second coat.
 The second coat will go a lot quicker, I promise!